 The same thing happens to our knee.
 Your kneecap tracks in a groove at the end of the femur (thigh bone.)
 If a fall causes swelling or muscle imbalance, the kneecap no longer tracks the way it should, which can creates more swelling, greater imbalance, and the likelihood of repeated or chronic injury.

-After employing the RICE technique described above, please seek professional advice.
+After employing the RICE technique described above, please seek professional advice from a sports chiropractor.
 You may be given gentle isometric and/or static strengthening exercises to strengthen all of the muscles which keep the knee in alignment: inner thigh (medial), outer thigh (lateral), quadriceps (front of thigh) and hamstring (back of thigh.)
 If you have chronic knee pain, you may be experiencing a condition in which your muscles have “turned off” due to injury.
 Getting them to “fire” or engage properly, may be the answer.
 Getting muscles to fire and stabilize can be accomplished with something as simple as the temporary use of Kinesio tape.
 More severe injuries may require a knee brace to help stabilize the area.

 Shoulder injuries are almost as common as knee injuries.
 The shoulder is designed to move in a wide range of motion but most of us are weak in the shoulder area.
 We lack flexibility and strength, which does not bode well for a joint that must be stable within a wide range of motion.
 Shoulder injuries include dislocation, misalignment and muscle or ligament strain.